edwincarbajal/bizcard/README.md

 # bizcard [![Dependencies version](https://david-dm.org/edwincarbajal/bizcard.svg)](https://david-dm.org/edwincarbajal/bizcard) [![Current Version](https://img.shields.io/badge/version-1.0.0-green.svg)](https://github.com/edwincarbajal/bizcard)

-> Bizcard allows you to download any business's contact info as a vcard on your device.
+> Bizcard allows you to download any business's contact info as a vCard on your device.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites